Church encoding: Scott lists

 A list that can be used to compute arbitrary types would have a type that quantifies over C. A list generic in E would also take E as the type argument.

+General list manipulation

+Whatever the representation in use, a plethora of general functions can be defined using just the few basic definitions, as mentioned at the top of this section, in terms of structural recursion via right fold i.e. catamorphism, or using paramorphism, etc.; or with general recursion via fixed points.